etijskens/wetppr/docs/chapter-2.md

         do_something_else_with(xi)
 ```
 Again all computations that need to be done to `xi` are done when it is in L1 cache.
 Again the entire `x` array is
 transferred only once to the cache.
-A disadvantage of tiling is that the chunksize need to be tuned to the size of L1,
+A disadvantage of tiling is that the chunk size needs to be tuned to the size of
-which may differ on different machines.
+L1, which may differ on different machines.
 Thus, this approach is not **cache-oblivious**.
-Loop fusion, on the other hand,
+Loop fusion, on the
-is cache-oblivious.
+other hand, is cache-oblivious.

-...

-The above strategy for loading data has also important consequences for the layout of data arrays and for
-loops over arrays in terms of performance (see below).

-The hierarchical structure of processor memory requires good understanding to write efficient programs and it may
+A good understanding of the workings of the hierarchical structure of processor memory is required to write
-seem an overly complex solution for a simple problem, but it isn't.
-It is a good compromise to the many faces of a
+efficient programs.
+Although, at first sight, it may seem an overly complex solution for a simple problem, but it is
-truly complex problem.
-There is an excellent presentation on this matter by Scott Meyers: [*CPU Caches and Why
+a good compromise to the many faces of a truly complex problem.
+There is an excellent presentation on this matter by
+Scott Meyers: [*CPU Caches and Why You Care*](https://www.youtube.com/watch?v=WDIkqP4JbkE).
+It is an absolute must-see
-You Care*](https://www.youtube.com/watch?v=WDIkqP4JbkE), an absolute must see for this course.
+for this course.

 ## Intra-core parallellisation features